syn-net/recoll-webui-new/README.rst

 Koniu's original version on GitHub (https://github.com/koniu/recoll-webui), which has not been updated lately, and is now slightly obsolete.

+As compared to the original, this version has an additional dependancy when running the webui-standalone.py server (i.e. not with apache): it uses the python3-waitress module which must be installed.
+This makes webui-standalone quite suitable for moderate multiaccess loads with no authentication needs.

+An updated version of the original doc follows.

 **Recoll WebUI** is a Python-based web interface for **Recoll** text search tool for Unix/Linux.